darvil82/PBar/README.md

 - **titleComments**: If True, comments on a statement will be treated as titles for the progress bar.
 - **overwriteRange**: If True, overwrites the range of the bar.

-When setting `titleComments` as `True`, we can use Python comments with the "bTitle:" prefix to tell the wrapper to take that as a the value `PBar.title` will have for each call.
+When setting `titleComments` as `True`, we can use Python comments with the "bTitle:" prefix to tell the wrapper to take that as a the value `PBar.text` will have for each call.
 For example:
 ```py
 @taskWrapper(PBar(), locals(), titleComments=True)
 def myTasks():